A Great Hiking to Morskie Oko in Tatras Mountains

 Hiking route signs at thee Morskie Oko, Poland

-We left our hotel near Zakopane in the morning at around 8:00.
-After hiking, our family was hungry and tired.
-So we had a rest at the lakeside restaurant.
-The restaurant has a nostalgic style of decoration.
-From the information on the wall, we learned about the first conqueror of Mount Everest, Sir Edmund Hillary’s visit to the lake area visit on 21.06.2004.
+We left our hotel near Zakopane around 8:00 in the morning.
+After our hike, our family was both hungry and tired, so we decided to take a break at the lakeside restaurant.
+The restaurant had a charming, nostalgic décor.
+On the wall, we discovered a fascinating piece of history – it was where Sir Edmund Hillary, the first person to conquer Mount Everest, visited the lake area on 21st June 2004.

-No one from the restaurant spoke English.
-But we managed to buy some local foods since an English menu was available for the tourists.
+Although no one at the restaurant spoke English, we managed to order some delicious local dishes, thanks to the English menu provided for tourists.

 Czarny Staw (Black Pond in English)